normanzb/chuanr/README.md

 * Pattern Type - Specify if the pattern matching positively or negatively.
-* Positive Pattern - Any pattern except patterns whose first 2 characters are "-|".
+* Positive Pattern - Inputs are accepted if they matches a positive pattern.
 * Explicit Positive Pattern - Any pattern starts with "+|".
 * Implicit Positive Pattern - Any positive pattern without the pattern type specification ("+|").
-* Negative Pattern - Any pattern whose first 2 characters are "-|".
+* Negative Pattern - Any pattern whose first 2 characters are "-|", inputs are not accepted if they fully matched a negative pattern.
+* Paritally Matching Negative Pattern = Any pattern whose first 2 characters are "~|", input is not accepted if any potion of it is matched.
 * Pattern Matched -
     * When it is positive pattern: testing the input against the pattern from left to right, always consider it is MATCHED unless ANY "out of expectation" is encountered.
     * When it is negative pattern: test the input against the pattern from left to right, always consider it is UNMATCHED, unless ALL characters are as expected.